You are here

 Teaching and learning begin and continue from the first days of school.

 Teaching and learning begin and continue from the first days of school.
 In planning, teachers and leaders include a plan for collecting evidence of primary and any applicable secondary assessment items using guidance documents and resources provided by the school readiness assessment tool.
 This plan might include when to observe and what might be collected as evidence of what a child knows and is able to do.
-The following provides a brief overview of how teachers may intentionally plan for assessment.
+The following briefly overviews how teachers may intentionally plan for assessment.

 When and what will I observe?

 Teachers plan which lessons, routines, and assignments will provide opportunities for students to demonstrate their knowledge and skills in a variety of ways.
-In doing so, teachers consider when the skills, knowledge and abilities occur naturally, when an established routine would facilitate this, or when the addition of a family lens might be valuable.
+In doing so, teachers consider when the skills, knowledge, and abilities occur naturally, when an established routine would facilitate this, or when adding a family lens might be valuable.

 This could include: